 Ameren in Focus

-In terms of dividend growth, the company's current annualized dividend of $1.98 is up 3.1% from last year.
-Over the last 5 years, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.91%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Ameren's current payout ratio is 59%, meaning it paid out 59% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $2.20 is up 10% from last year.
+Over the last 5 years, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.75%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Ameren's payout ratio is 58%, which means it paid out 58% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for AEE for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $3.41 per share, with earnings expected to increase 1.79% from the year ago period.
+AEE is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $3.78 per share, with earnings expected to increase 8% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, AEE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).